Center for Health & Wellness

 - A student seeking medical assistance for another person, and

 - The student for whom medical assistance was sought.

-Seeking medical assistance for oneself or a fellow student demonstrates responsible student behavior (see “Seek Asisstance” below).
+Seeking medical assistance for oneself or a fellow student demonstrates responsible student behavior (see “Seek Assistance” below).
 When evaluating an alcohol violation, the College will consider whether a student sought medical assistance for oneself or another person in need, and in most cases view the act of seeking medical assistance as good judgment and accordingly not deserving of typical disciplinary sanctions.
 The student requiring medical assistance, and possibly the referring student(s), will be required to meet with members of the Office of Housing and Residence Life and Office of Student Conduct for a formal review of the incident.
 If it is determined that the Medical Amnesty policy applies to a given situation, the concerned students will not be subject to a disciplinary fine or disciplinary action for possession or consumption of alcohol or any other drugs.
-However, parental notification and referral to meet with the Counseling Center and wellness educator still apply.
+However, parental notification and referral to meet with Counseling and Psychological Services and wellness educator still apply.
 A record of the incident will remain on file in the Office of Student Conduct reflecting the outcome of the incident.

 Please note that this policy does not excuse or protect those who repeatedly or flagrantly violate the Student Code of Conduct.
 If a student received Medical Amnesty for a prior incident, the availability of amnesty for a subsequent incident is at the discretion of the Dean of Students or his/her designee.
 If other infractions are concurrent at the time of intoxication, including (but not limited to) physical or sexual assault, distribution of illicit substances, or property damage, this policy does not apply.